 2. Halo Bassinest Swivel Sleeper Bassinet

 Our next product comes from Halo.
-It has a unique design, being mounted on a swivel that allows the whole sleeping surface to rotate 360 degrees for the perfect sleeping position.
+It has a unique design, is mounted on a swivel that allows the whole sleeping surface to rotate 360 degrees for the perfect sleeping position.

 This bassinet has a surface that rotates all the way around, allowing you to find the perfect position depending on your preferences.
 It has a sidewall that lowers to transform the product into a co-sleeping bassinet.
 It is also mounted on a metal base with four well-spaced feet and has a total weight of just around 50 pounds.